yext/search-core/docs/answers-core.highlightedfields.md

 ## Remarks

 Only fields that have been marked as highlighted will be present - which may not be all fields of the corresponding [Result](./answers-core.result.md)<!-- -->'s rawData.
-Fields that are present will match the structure and order of the rawData.
+Fields that are present will match the rawData's structure and order.

 ## Example